 IMDb; official site; Rotten Tomatoes; TV Tropes; W&G Wiki; Wikipedia

 The third short, from 1995.
 I think this also aired on TV, but I'm not sure what specific network (surely one of the BBCs).
 It's quite likely that I never saw any of the shorts until after this one came out, but I still am not completely sure when I first saw any of them.
-This time, Wallace & Gromit get called to do a job washing windows, and Wallace meets this woman whose father was an inventor.
-And the woman has a dog.
-And there's big news about sheep rustlers.
-And um, I dunno what to say without giving away too much of the plot.
-But it's good.
+This one begins with a sheep escaping from rustlers, and sneaking into Wallace and Gromit's house.
+It's some time before they find the sheep, and Wallace names him Shaun.
+Meanwhile, Wallace & Gromit get called to do a job washing windows, and Wallace meets this shopkeeper named Wendolene Ramsbottom, whose late father had been an inventor.
+And the woman has a dog named Preston.
+Wallace seems to quite fancy Wendolene.
+Eventually, Preston frames Gromit for sheep rustling and killing.
+I don't want to reveal any more of the plot, but it gets to be kind of like a film noir, and later turns into more of a sci-fi horror.
+But as always, the whole thing is ridiculous and quite amusing.
+And Shaun the Sheep would later star in a spin-off TV series and movies, none of which I've seen.

 A web micro-series from 2002.
 I don't remember when I first saw it, but it was probably in the late 2010s or early 2020s.